KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 - Use the new storage: t2
 - Add a clump: BB22
 - Use the new storage: t1
   - [Observe] Clump AA11 is displayed.

+Part 2

 - Open a 2nd incognito Chrome browser window
 - Open the app in the 2nd incognito window.
 - Select the storage: default
 - Click the 'Use Selected' button
   - [Observe] Empty page message is displayed
 - Select the storage: t1
 - Click the 'Delete Selected' button
 - Confirm the deletion
   - [Observe] Message is displayed in 1st browser

+Part 3

 - Back in the 1st browser, try to add a clump
   - [Observe] An alert dialog is displayed
   - [Observe] The clump is not added

 -----